 Remember that conversion optimization is not a one-time thing that you implement and leave it as it is for years.
 It is a continuous process and should be a priority for any eCommerce business.

-In this guide, we showed your some of the effective eCommerce CRO tactics that you can implement for your store.
+In this guide, we showed you some of the effective eCommerce CRO tactics you can implement for your store.
 However, as mentioned earlier, you must collect data on how the changes are impacting your conversion rate and keep optimizing it for better results.

-Want to focus on specific pages of your eCommerce site?
-Here are a few guides you should read next –
+Looking for more guides to help you grow your eCommerce business?
+Here are a few hand-picked articles you may want to read next –